Universality in minor-closed graph classes: Forcing a Minor or Subdivision

-We now combine the lemmas from the previous subsections to prove our first main theorem.
+We now combine the lemmas from the previous subsections to prove our first main result, \cref{InfiniteCliqueMinor}.

-\begin{thm} Let $U$ be a countable graph containing an uncountable family $\GG$ of subgraphs, each of which is a 4-connected $f$-isoperimetric planar triangulation, for an arbitrary function $f:\NN\to\NN$.
-Then the complete graph $K_{\aleph_0}$ is a minor of $U$. \end{thm}
+\begin{lem} Let $U$ be a countable graph containing an uncountable family $\GG$ of subgraphs, each of which is a 4-connected $f$-isoperimetric planar triangulation, for an arbitrary function $f:\NN\to\NN$.
+Then the complete graph $K_{\aleph_0}$ is a minor of $U$. \end{lem}

 \begin{proof} Let $L$ be any non-trivial connected component of any $\GG$-limit in $U$.
-By \cref{LimitLemma}, $L$ is a 4-connected $f$-isoperimetric planar triangulation, and there exists an infinite set $\PART$ of pairwise-disjoint jumps of $L$ in $U$.
-Let $Q$ be the graph obtained from $U$ by contracting each path in $\PART$ to an edge, and deleting any remaining vertices not in $L$ and not in a jump in $\PART$.
+By \cref{LimitLemma}, $L$ is a 4-connected $f$-isoperimetric planar triangulation, and there exists an infinite set $\PART$ of pairwise-disjoint jumps of $L$ in $U$. \note{Revised here according to referee suggestion.} Let $Q$ be the graph obtained from $L$ together with all paths in $\PART$ by contracting each path in $\PART$ to an edge.
 Observe that $Q$ is isomorphic to a graph obtained from $L$ by adding an infinite matching of edges not in $L$.
 By \cref{StrongerConstructMinor}, $K_{\aleph_0}$ is a minor of $Q$.
 The result follows since $Q$ is a minor of $U$. \end{proof}

-Let $G:=\PPP\CartProd \PPP$ be the infinite grid.
-Every triangulation of $G$ is $f$-isoperimetric where $f(n)\in O(n^2)$.
-There are uncountably many triangulations of $G$, since in each face there are two possible edges to add.
-Since $G$ has only countably many automorphisms, any uncountable set of triangulations of $G$ contains an uncountable subset of pairwise non-isomorphic triangulations of $G$.
-Thus \cref{InfinteCliqueMinorStrongerStronger} implies and strengthens \cref{InfinteCliqueMinor}(a).
-Indeed, since there are uncountably many 6-regular triangulations of $G$, we obtain the following stronger result\footnote{If $c_x\in\{+,-\}$ for each $x\in\ZZ$, then adding the edge with slope $c_x$ across every face of the infinite grid with left x-coordinate $x$, gives a 6-regular triangulation of the infinite grid.
-Since there are uncountably many choices for $(c_x)_{x\in\ZZ}$ there are uncountably many 6-regular triangulations of the infinite grid.}.
+\note{We originally claimed \cref{thm:uncountabledegree7} with 7 replaced by 6.
+The referee pointed out an error in the proof, now fixed.}

+\begin{lem} There exist uncountably many pairwise non-isomorphic planar triangulations of maximum degree 7 obtained by adding edges to the infinite grid. \end{lem}